alexanderdann/mCorrect/README.md

 ```

+The example notebook contains a tutorial style jupyter notebook which demontrates the usage of various modules of the toolbox within executable cells which can be found [here](https://github.com/praneeth-b/mCorrect/blob/main/mCorrect/examples/linear_mcorrect/example.ipynb)

 ## Repository Structure

 - ``mCorrect.datagen``: Consists of methods to generate synthetic multi-datasets based on a given correlation structure input.